bistri/Chrome-screensharing-extension/README.md

 * Modify `manifest.json`
 * Follow Google instructions to package the extension : https://developer.chrome.com/extensions/packaging
-* In the description page of your extension, you need to choose 'Inline installation' and link the extension to your verfied website
+* In the description page of your extension, you need to choose 'Inline installation' and link the extension to your verified website